 Gozni now ordered the troop to settle down for what little of the night remained.
 Suddenly uncomplaining, the trolls dropped where they were and soon the mountains behind them echoed with the sound of snoring.
 Only Old Snotleg stayed awake, a hunched figure unmoving beyond the main body.

 In the morning it took less than an hour for the trolls to assemble and move out to the plain, so eager were they to get to their gruesome harvest.
 They spread out as they reached the first bodies so that soon there were trolls dotted throughout the field of corpses.
 Grunts and gurgles of .trollish joy rang out as treasures were found, armour and weapons swapped for their chipped and battered possessions.

 It would have been terrible work for a human, stripping the foul bodies of a desired accoutrement or trinket; to the trolls it was all in a day’s work.
-They laboured on through the heat of midday and it was only in late afternoon that the pace of new finds ebbed and fell silent.
+They laboured on through the heat of midday and it was only in late afternoon that the sounds of new finds ebbed and fell silent.
 Gozni raised himself from the body of a Goblin officer and leaned upon his new axe.
 A fine day’s work, he thought.

 Old Snotleg was picking his way through the corpses as he approached Gozni.
 “Time to get movin’?” he called out.
 Gozni looked around at the few searchers still picking at the last of the fallen.
 It was then that he noticed a young troll lumbering towards them, clearly excited at some unexpected find.